AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/create-an-email-for-an-email-program.md

 >* [Define an Audience with a Smart List](../../../../product-docs/email-marketing/email-programs/managing-people-in-email-programs/define-an-audience-with-a-smart-list.md) or [Define an Audience by Importing a List](../../../../product-docs/email-marketing/email-programs/managing-people-in-email-programs/define-an-audience-by-importing-a-list.md)
 >

 Once you have created your email program and defined your audience, you'll want to decide what email you're sending.
-You can&nbsp; [choose an existing email](choose-an-existing-email.md)&nbsp;or create one from scratch.
+You can  [choose an existing email](choose-an-existing-email.md) or create one from scratch.
 Here's how to create a new email.

 1. Go to **Marketing Activities**.